 Two tricks to avoid tripping over cables.

-90% of workshop fires can be prevented by doing this one post-work habit.
+90% of wood shop fires can be prevented by doing this one post-work habit.

 The 10 item checklist for shop safety.